 Graphically the game is not anything to write home about.
 It’s an arcade game from 1993, and while SEGA has re-mastered the graphics with an HD look and widescreen display, I was not tickled by what I saw.
 Don’t get me wrong, I cannot fault a game that is at this point almost 20 years old, but there is an adage somewhere along the lines of “it’s just a new coat of paint.”
 The nostalgia is there for the classic arcade setting and gaming, but why didn’t SEGA remix it like they did with Guardian Heroes?
 What I like most about the game is the music, even when it mercilessly taunts me from the “Game Over” screen.
 I enjoy the old sounds of the 90’s and especially the arcades of the 90’s and this game does not disappoint.

 Sadly though, this old racer is a bit tired for my tastes.
 I liked the gameplay for the first race through each track, but after that it’s the same game with that archaic checkpoint system.
 And with so few tracks to pick from, not even the 20 or challenges can help, and karaoke will surely not keep my attention.
-Like I said, it’s fun for a short period but then I felt I had been left wanting more to do with the game.Note: The Daytona USA review was written based on the PS3 version of the game provided by the publisher.
+Like I said, it’s fun for a short period but then I felt I had been left wanting more to do with the game.Note: Daytona USA was reviewed on PlayStation 3.
+A digital copy of the game was provided by the publisher/developer.